AnthonyMastrean/anthonymastrean.github.com/source/_posts/2014-01-01-unemployment.markdown

 Another company challenged me to answer questions about their specific configuration and deployment of Windows storage servers, without having heard or seen anything about it.
 I floundered, sounded like a dummy, and, when finally provided context, did not have time to explain what I thought.
 Another bogus challenge failed.

-Half of the companies declined by either never calling or boilerplate HR messages.
-The other half were more descriptive, but it boiled down to a conflict of team or cultural fit.
+Most declined with canned HR messages or by never calling back.
+The rest were more descriptive, but it boiled down to a conflict of cultural fit.

 {% blockquote @mhsutton https://twitter.com/mhsutton/status/466679517009182721 %}
 Most companies hire as 'come and do what you've always done with us'.
 Very few are 'come and imagine and help build awesome with us'. #sad.